-RNA and protein molecules join forces to switch on gene networks responsible for brain developmentDecember 19th, 2013 in Genetics /
+RNA and protein molecules join forces to switch on gene networks responsible for brain developmentDecember 19, 2013 in Medicine & Health / Genetics

 Long noncoding RNAs (lncRNAs) are one of many RNA subtypes that do not give rise to protein but instead modulate the expression of other genes.
 Scientists are particularly interested in lncRNAs owing to their prominent role in regulating how embryonic stem cells give rise to mature tissues.
 Lawrence Stanton and colleagues at the A*STAR Genome Institute of Singapore have now demonstrated how one lncRNA's collaboration with a protein partner helps to steer development of the brain.